ffreemt/ptextpad-electron/README.md

 # linux/macOS export TRACER_DEBUG=debug

 ```
-and run `ptextpad-el` from command line
+and run `ptextpad-el` from command line.

 `ptextpad-el.exe` is by default installed in `C:\Users\User\AppData\Local\Programs\ptextpad-el\ptextpad-el.exe` in Windows

-## Suggestions and Feedbacks
+## Suggestions and Feedback
-Suggestions and feedbacks will be very happily received.
+Suggestions and feedback will be very happily received.
 PRs are more than welcome.